static site checker

 changed.

---shadow.root dir Where to write the shadowed site.
+--shadow.root dir Where to write the shadow site.

 --shadow.space Leave excess/repeated spaces and blank lines in